unreno/dropseq/README.md

 ```

 ##	Analysis

+If your sample or your reference is too small, the output will be small and the following analysis will likely fail due to zero's in the data.

 ```BASH
 R
 ```

-Run separately because R is bad at memory management
+Run in two steps because R is bad at memory management.

 ```BASH
 create_seurat.R